 Although you probably won't fall asleep as easily or sleep as well at the sleep center as you do at home, this usually doesn't affect the test results.
 A full night's sleep isn't required to obtain accurate polysomnography results.

-In the morning, the sensors are removed, and you may leave the sleep center.
+After polysomnography in a sleep center, the sensors are removed and you may leave the sleep center.
 You're given an appointment for a follow-up visit with the doctor who recommended the test.
 You can return to your usual activities after polysomnography.

 The measurements recorded during polysomnography provide a great deal of information about your sleep patterns.
 For example: